highlando/19-geometric-fluids-discretization/index.md

 ### Algebraic, structure preserving numerical method for ideal fluid dynamics

-Theory: Develop the discretization of the 2D ideal fluid proposed by Zeitlin based on the work by Hoppe.
+Theory: Develop the discretization of 2D ideal fluid dynamics proposed by Zeitlin based on the work by Hoppe.

-Implementation: Develop an implementation of the algorithm proposed by Zeitlin, as done by McLachlan [1993].
+Implementation: Develop an implementation of the algorithm proposed by Zeitlin, as done by McLachlan.

 :page_facing_up: V. Y. Zeitlin, *Finite-mode analogs of 2D ideal hydrodynamics: Coadjoint orbits and local canonical structure,* Phys.
 D Nonlinear Phenom., vol. 49, no. 3, pp. 353–362, Apr.
 1991.